Tupaia (navigator): Death

 Tupaia died from either dysentery or malaria, both of which were present aboard Endeavour during its berthing for repairs in Batavia.
 Cook recorded his passing in his journal: "He was a Shrewd, Sensible, Ingenious Man, but proud and obstinate which often made his situation on board both disagreeable to himself and those about him, and tended much to promote the deceases that put a period to his life."

 Legacy

 When Cook returned to New Zealand in 1773, the Maori approached his ship shouting "Tupaia!
 Tupaia!".
 As Cook noted, "...the Name of Tupia was at that time so popular among them that it would be no wonder if at this time it is known over the great part of New Zealand."

+In popular culture

+In 2021, a trilingual Tahitian-Māori-English opera was made of the life of Tupaia titled Ihitai 'Avei'a - Star Navigator co-composed by Crowded House's Tim Finn and Tim McLeod for New Zealand Opera; it opened in Auckland March of that year.